Apply now for: Fall 2014

 Time commitment: 2 to 3 Days Per Week (9:00am - 5:00pm)

-SSAS internships are generally project based and will develop the applicant’s skills in research, sustainability, assessing the environmental impacts and mitigation strategies of fisheries and aquaculture, scientific writing, and presentation.
-Projects will generally be identified by the SSAS, but applicants are also encouraged to propose their own, particularly if they have a particular research interest.
+Position Summary: The Sustainable Seafood Program is seeking two interns to assist our technical staff with researching issues related to the environmental sustainability of seafood.
+We are looking for one intern to focus on aquaculture and improvements in certification standards and one intern to focus on wild-capture fisheries.
+Sustainable Seafood Program internships are generally project based and will develop the applicant’s skills in research, sustainability, assessing the environmental impacts and mitigation strategies of fisheries and aquaculture, scientific writing, and presentation.
 The internship is ideal for those considering a career in fisheries or aquaculture research, policy, and management, or any environmental field.

 Current wild-fisheries projects that the intern may be involved in include: reviewing the species used as animal feed at the Aquarium and providing sustainability updates; developing guidance for major seafood buyers on environmentally high- and low-risk species; and researching improvement efforts in fisheries to identify opportunities for further engagement.

 Current aquaculture projects that the intern may be involved in include: Assessing how aquaculture certifications change overtime and how they reflect continuous improvement towards sustainability.
 The intern would compile the content of different revisions of prominent certification standards and display where changes have occurred, whether they reflect an increase in the “scope” of the content (i.e., the number of issues they cover) and/or the “scale” of the criteria (i.e., changing performance metrics from a 5 to a 3).

 · Internet-based data collection and compilation and synthesis of data related to seafood sustainability and certification

 · Project-based, targeted research of key species, production/harvest techniques and management, and improvement efforts.